IndieInfoTech/Docket/README.md

 IndieInfoTech needs to keep a running list of proposals for presentation, venue adjustments, and feedback from the public and allow several facets to apply to each topic item.

 On top of public opinion.
-Staff members can tag items for recommendations using tags.
+Staff members can tag items for recommendations.

-Tags are rich and can be dates, links, or simply text.
+Tags are rich short text fields that can be associated with several rich types including dates, links, attachments, and straight text documentation.